patrickjames242/react-extend-components/README.md

 // the resulting className will look like this:
 // "My-Button some-other-class"
 ```
 - **Refs:** The `ref` passed to the outermost component is merged with the `ref` passed to the inner element using the `mergeRefs` function that this library exports.
 This function works by returning a `RefCallback` that sets the ref value of all the refs when it is called by React.
+(There is some debate that this is an inferior method of merging refs because it results in callback refs being called on every render; however, there are issues with other implementations.
+Check out [this Github issue](https://github.com/gregberge/react-merge-refs/issues/5) for an in-depth discussion.)

 - **Functions:** Functions are merged together by passing a new function to the prop that first calls the inner component function prop, then the outer one.
 The return value of the outer prop is the one that the function will return (if the outer prop is set).